 Below we outline a brief summary of pet insurance to help you determine whether it might be right for you and your furry friend.

 What is pet insurance: Pet insurance is similar to health insurance, but for pets.
 The vast majority of pet insurance only applies to dogs and cats.
-However, there is an “exotic pet insurance” that will cover accidents, illnesses and examinations, as well as lab fees, prescriptions, x-rays, hospitalization and more.
+However, there is an “exotic pet insurance” for exotic pets such as reptiles, gerbils, etc., that will cover accidents, illnesses and examinations, as well as lab fees, prescriptions, x-rays, hospitalization and more.